n5amd/Multi-Reflector-Installer/README.md

   - XLXD *(D-Star/DMR Reflector that also communicates with AMBED)*
   - YSFReflector *(HomeBrew Fusion Reflector)*
   - YSF2DMR *(The bridge software between YSF and XLX)*
-  - YSF and XLX Dashboards *(Web page that shows real-time activity)*
+  - YSF and XLX Dashboards *(Web pages that shows real-time activity)*
   - Apache2 and configure the virtualhosts for both dashboards

   **But not**